hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 * `netflow_enabled` - (Optional) Enables Netflow on all ports that this policy applies to.
-* `tx_uplink` - (Optional) Forward all traffic transmitted by ports for which this policy applies to its DVS uplinks.
+* `tx_uplink` - (Optional) Forward all traffic transmitted by ports for which this policy applies to its VDS uplinks.
 * `directpath_gen2_allowed` - (Optional) Allow VMDirectPath Gen2 for the ports
   for which this policy applies to.